WebexCC-SA/LAB-11175/docs/Excercise6.md

-# Task 3 - Exploring WebRTC data and statistics
+# Task 6 - Configuring Webex Contact Center MCP Integration

 Please use the following credentials to connect to Control Hub and configure Webex Contact Center: